timothyrubin/DependencyLDA/README.md

 Please follow the variable-naming conventions used in these datasets if you want to run the code on additional datasets that are not included.
 Here is a summary of how the datasets are configured:

-##### Each dataset contains two structure variables:
+**Each dataset contains the following two structure variables:**

 - "traindata" contained indices for training documents.
 - "testdata" contained indices for test-documents.

-##### Within the structure variables (e.g., "traindata") we would have the following fields:
+**Within the structure variables (e.g., "traindata") we have the following fields:**

-word-tokens:
+1. word-tokens:
-	widx = vector of word-token indices
+ * widx = vector of word-token indices
-	wdidx = vector of word-document indices
+ * wdidx = vector of word-document indices
-label-tokens:
+2. label-tokens:
-	cidx = vector of label-token indices
+ * cidx = vector of label-token indices
-	cdidx = vector of label-document indices
+ * cdidx = vector of label-document indices

 ##### Additionally, each dataset should contain the following two variables: